-Until now, the primary way to tamp down the threat of vaccine-derived cases has been to use OPVs to vaccinate as many people as possible in the community.
-But researchers created nOPV2 with the aim of having a more genetically stable vaccine that is less likely to revert to a virulent form in the first place.
+The primary way to tamp down the threat of vaccine-derived cases has been to use OPVs to vaccinate as many people as possible in the community.
+Researchers created nOPV2 for outbreak response with the aim of having a more genetically stable vaccine that is less likely to revert to a virulent form in the first place.

 When nOPV2 was ready for clinical testing, PATH became the coordinating body of the research effort—serving as a critical mechanism for data-sharing among partners, giving technical input into the clinical trial study design, and compiling, collating, and analyzing data—lots of data.

 We also provided technical input into a unique Phase 1 trial that involved quarantining participants, who lived in a temporary, self-contained facility called Poliopolis for 28 days.
 This was before COVID-19, and it felt novel at the time.